mrYakamoto/cheering-mascot-sinatra-1-synchronous-forms/README.md

 ### Release 3: Controller Testing

-You should be able to run `rspec` now to verify the skeleton specs.
+Now let's add a few tests to your application.
+Look at the `spec/index_controller_spec.rb` file to see a sample `get` and `post` test.
+You should be able to run `rspec` now to verify these test pass.

 ![green rspec run text](running_specs.png "Successful RSpec run")

-Your first challenge is to add a **controller** spec which verifies that when you submit a lower-cased string that your application returns your humorous response.
+Your challenge is to add a **controller** spec which verifies that when you submit a lower-cased string that your application returns your humorous response.
+If you want, add more tests to the get or post contexts.

 Controller tests are one of the most heavily-used parts of the Rails framework and it's important that you understand how to test them.

 ### Submit your code!